Articles

 Family Fostering Partners uses cookies and analytical tracking in order to improve your experience on our website.
 Please provide consent for this process by clicking the consent button below.
 You can opt-out at any time by visiting familyfosteringpartners.co.uk/opt-out.

 A bedroom is a safe space where a child or young person can go to feel comfortable, relaxed, and secure.
 It is a place of their own where they can be alone and where they can feel protected.
 Foster children need to have this space as they may not have had such a space in their previous home.
 Additionally, children who have suffered abuse or neglect will rely on this space to help them recover.
 A safe and cosy bedroom is the perfect place to create a new sense of normality for the child and for them to begin to build a new, happy, and loved family life in their foster home.
+This is why the regulations around bedroom sharing for children who are fostered, is so important.

 Please read below for answers to some of the most frequently asked questions around bedroom regulations: